 Anesthesia is the practice that allows patients to undergo surgery without feeling the procedure.
 General anesthesia, where medication is used to make you unconscious, can sometimes lead to complications.
 These include lung infections, stroke, heart attacks, and death.
 More common anesthesia risks include waking up confused and disoriented, and shivering.
 A less common complication is anesthesia awareness, or waking up in the middle of surgery.

 Seroma is a condition that occurs when serum from your blood pools beneath the surface of the skin, resulting in swelling and pain.
 It looks like a large blister.
-This can occur after any surgery, and is the most common complication of a tummy tuck.
+This can occur after any surgery, and is the of a tummy tuck.
 Because seromas can become infected, they are often drained with a needle, effectively removing them, although there is a chance of recurrance.

 10. Blood Loss